Sini-GAO/Data-for-Sini-s-manuscript-to-FSM/README.md

 # IJPR

 This is the document in Sini's manuscript submitted to IJPR.
+There are four branches in this project;.

 It has:
-       (1) Approximate Pareto-optimal solutions files for the large numerical experiment;
+       (1) Approximate Pareto-optimal solutions files for the large numerical experiment (in Branch 'Programming-for-large-numerical-example');
-       (2) DOE files for the small numerical example.
+       (2) DOE files for the small numerical example (in Branch 'DOE').

 Exhausive seach code for the small numerical example, NSGA-II and AMOSA code for the small and large numerical examples will be shared after the manuscript is accepted.